Before a development project, there are many decisions and factors to consider.

 Although the passage of time has brought many upgrades and enhancements across the UK, particularly in the internet and electricity, the provision of suitable energy infrastructure has a significant impact on how society progresses towards the next technological frontier – whatever that may be.

-Towns and cities with well-orchestrated infrastructures are usually the first in line to receive prioritisation from Governments and new business entities hoping to enrol new services in a given area.
+Towns and cities with well-orchestrated infrastructure are usually the first in line to receive prioritisation from Governments and new business entities seeking to introduce new services in a given area.

 With electric cars, for example, many locations across the UK are now receiving public charging stations.
 These stations require a suitable energy delivery network to operate, as any downtime could be crucial to a commuter’s journey.